 Rhonda L. Smith

 Rhonda Smith has worked on the Magazine since September 2010, first as proofreader and then as senior copy editor.
-In January 2018 she became managing editor, coordinating print operations of the Magazine, managing mag.uchicago.edu, and collaborating with the editor on the business of the Magazine.
+In January 2018 she became managing editor, coordinating print operations of the Magazine and managing mag.uchicago.edu.
 Previously, Rhonda was the editorial coordinator in the Books Division of the University of Chicago Press.
 She has a bachelor’s degree in psychology and a master’s degree in writing, both from DePaul University, and a certificate in editing from the University of Chicago Graham School of Continuing Liberal and Professional Studies.

 Alumni News Editor